Base rate fallacy: Example 3: Terrorist identification

 Imagine that the first city's entire population of one million people pass in front of the camera.
 About 99 of the 100 terrorists will trigger the alarm—and so will about 9,999 of the 999,900 non-terrorists.
 Therefore, about 10,098 people will trigger the alarm, among which about 99 will be terrorists.
-The probability that a person triggering the alarm actually is a terrorist is only about 99 in 10,098, which is less than 1%, and very, very far below our initial guess of 99%.
+The probability that a person triggering the alarm actually is a terrorist is only about 99 in 10,098, which is less than 1% and very, very far below the initial guess of 99%.

 The base rate fallacy is so misleading in this example because there are many more non-terrorists than terrorists, and the number of false positives (non-terrorists scanned as terrorists) is so much larger than the true positives (terrorists scanned as terrorists).

 Multiple practitioners have argued that as the base rate of terrorism is extremely low, using data mining and predictive algorithms to identify terrorists cannot feasibly work due to the false positive paradox.
-Estimates of the number of false positives for each accurate result vary from over ten thousand to one billion; consequently, investigating each lead would be cost and time prohibitive.
+Estimates of the number of false positives for each accurate result vary from over ten thousand to one billion; consequently, investigating each lead would be cost- and time-prohibitive.
 The level of accuracy required to make these models viable is likely unachievable.
-Foremost the low base rate of terrorism also means there is a lack of data with which to make an accurate algorithm.
-Further, in the context of detecting terrorism false negatives are highly undesirable and thus must be minimised as much as possible, however this requires increasing sensitivity at the cost of specificity, increasing false positives.
+Foremost, the low base rate of terrorism also means there is a lack of data with which to make an accurate algorithm.
+Further, in the context of detecting terrorism false negatives are highly undesirable and thus must be minimised as much as possible; however, this requires increasing sensitivity at the cost of specificity, increasing false positives.
 It is also questionable whether the use of such models by law enforcement would meet the requisite burden of proof given that over 99% of results would be false positives.